Datone Jones

-Datone Wayne Jones (born July 24, 1990) is an American football defensive tackle who is currently a free agent.
-He played college football at UCLA from 2008 to 2012 as a defensive end and defensive tackle.
+Datone Wayne Jones (born July 24, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the UCLA Bruins from 2008 to 2012 as a defensive end and defensive tackle.
 In 2008, he was named to the Rivals.com All-Pac-10 freshman team.
 In 2009, he earned sophomore All-America honorable mention honors from College Football News after finishing the season with 4 sacks and 11 tackles.
 He missed the entire 2010 season after suffering an injury to his right foot during fall camp.
 In 2012, he was named second-team All-Pac-12.

-Jones was selected by the Green Bay Packers in the first round of the 2013 NFL Draft.
+Jones was selected by the Green Bay Packers in the first round of the 2013 NFL draft.
 In his first season, he was one of four rookies to appear in all 16 games.
 At the end of the 2014 season, he became the first defensive player in Packers history to register a blocked field goal and a fumble recovery in a playoff game.
 He was converted to outside linebacker during the 2015 season, and continued to play the position in the 2016 season.
-In 2017, Jones left the Packers to play with the Vikings, but was released on September 8, 2017, after being on injured reserve with a shoulder injury.
-He went on to play with the Detroit Lions, San Francisco 49ers, Dallas Cowboys, and Jacksonville Jaguars.
+In 2017, Jones left the Packers to play with the Minnesota Vikings, but was released on September 8, 2017, after being on injured reserve with a shoulder injury.
+He was also later a member of the Detroit Lions, San Francisco 49ers, Dallas Cowboys, Jacksonville Jaguars, Las Vegas Raiders and Montreal Alouettes.

-Early years
+Early life

 Jones was born in Los Angeles, California.
 He attended Compton High School in Compton, California, where he played as a defensive end for the Compton Tarbabes football team.
 During his junior year in 2006, he had 60 tackles and 4 sacks.
 As a senior, he had 91 tackles, 7 sacks, 2 fumble recoveries, 9 hurries, and 3 pass deflections.
 He was named second-team all-state by Cal-Hi sports.
 Furthermore, he was named Moore League co-defensive player of the year.

 Jones played basketball in middle school and high school as a point guard.
 During his freshman year in 2004, he dreamed of being a basketball standout.
 On the weekends, he played with the likes of James Harden and DeMar DeRozan.
 He quit basketball his junior year to focus on football, but he lettered all four years in track and field.

 During the spring, Jones ran the 100-, 200-, and 400-meter sprints at Compton.
 His best time in the 200 meters was 22.47 seconds as a sophomore.
 As a junior, at 240 pounds, he ran a personal-best time of 56.69 seconds in the 400 metres at a track meet in Long Beach.
 During his senior year, he participated in the men's shot put, the 100-meter, and the 200-meter.